Close this window and return to Labor History

 By Paul Le Blanc

 The Congress of Industrial Organizations (CIO) had its beginnings as a Committee for Industrial Organization, formed within the American Federation of Labor (AFL) in 1935 by leaders of the United Mine Workers of America, the Amalgamated Clothing Workers of America, the International Typographers Union, the International Ladies Garment Workers Union, and others.
 In contradiction to what had become the dominant trend in the AFL, the CIO was committed to organizing all workers -- skilled, semi-skilled and unskilled -- on an industrial basis rather than more narrowly by craft.
 This meant the creation of large new unions of formerly unorganized mass production workers -- steelworkers, autoworkers, electrical workers, rubber workers, etc. By 1937 the AFL had expelled most of the offending unions, and at a constitutional convention held on November 14-18, 1938, the new battalions of industrial labor reconstituted themselves into a new federation -- the Congress of Industrial Organizations.
 The site of the convention was the Islam Grotto on Pittsburgh's North Side.
+Prime essays mention it a lot.

 The rise of the CIO took place in the midst of the Great Depression, a devastating economic downturn that left more than a third of the nation's people "ill-clothed, ill-housed, and ill-fed," in the words of President Franklin D. Roosevelt.
 Many surviving businesses utilized the hard times to maintain and enhance profits by cutting wages and intensifying the work -- at the expense of working conditions and workers' dignity.
 This generated a considerable amount of anger and radicalism among many workers an their families.
 In 1934 there were three militant strikes -- led by left-wing radicals, involving masses of workers and their families, and resulting in decisive union victories -- that shook Toledo, Minneapolis, and San Francisco.